stleerh/documents/loki_distributed.md

 ## Hack script

 A [hack script](./hack/loki-distributed.sh) is provided to run the steps described above.
-It assumes you have the AWS CLI installed with credentials in `~/.aws/credentials`.
+It assumes you have the AWS CLI installed with credentials configured.
 It will create a S3 bucket and configure Loki with it.

 The first argument is the bucket name, second is the AWS region.
 Example: